[ << ] [ >> ] [] [] [] [ ? ]

 abyte <modifier>,<exp1>[,<exp2>,"<string1>"...]

-Write the integer or string constants into successive bytes of memory in the current section while modifying each expression (and string-character) by the modifier expression.
+Write the integer or string constants into successive 8-bit memory cells in the current section while modifying each expression (and string-character) by the modifier expression.
 When the modifier contains the special ._ symbol, then it is a placeholder for any expression from the line.
 Otherwise the modifier will be just added to each element.
 Any combination of integer and character string constants is permitted.

 addr <exp1>[,<exp2>...]

-Assign the values of the operands into successive words of memory in the current section, using the target’s endianness and address size.
+Assign the values of the operands into successive words of memory in the current section, using the target’s endianness and address pointer size.
+Note that addr is not available for 6809.
+You may use the alternative directive da instead.

 align <bitcount>

-Insert as much zero bytes as required to reach an address where <bit_count> low order bits are zero.
-For example align 2 would make an alignment to the next 32-bit boundary.
+Insert as many zero bytes as required to reach an address where <bit_count> low order bits are zero.
+For example align 2 would make an alignment to the next 32-bit boundary on a target with 8-bit addressable memory.

 asc <exp1>[,<exp2>,"<string1>"...]